Savin' Up for Saturday Nightbook by Jeff Goode

-It's an evening of non-stop toe-tappers, cat fights, and love quadrangles that sure to keep any joint jumpin' till long past last call.
+It's an evening of showstoppers and toe-tappers, cat fights and love quadrangles that's sure to keep any joint jumpin' till long past last call.

 And if you think you got the gumption, you're welcome to get up and dance along.